TNDC2002/PEproject/documents/report.md

 - **_Detailed Movie Information:_** Provide comprehensive and accurate movie information to assist users in making informed decisions.
 Include detailed descriptions, plot summaries, cast and crew details, user ratings, and reviews to give users valuable insights into each film.

-- **_Personalized Recommendations:_** Implement a sophisticated recommendation system that analyzes user preferences, viewing history, and feedback.
+- **_Personalized Recommendations:_** Implement a sophisticated recommendation system that analyzes user preferences on the movies and shows currently accessed.
 Generate personalized movie suggestions that align with users' tastes, helping them discover new films and broaden their cinematic horizons.

-- **_Seamless Streaming Experience:_** Utilize advanced streaming technology to ensure smooth and high-quality movie playback across various devices.
-Enable users to enjoy their favorite films anytime, anywhere, without the limitations of physical media.

 - **_Easy Rental Process:_** Streamline the movie rental process to make it convenient and hassle-free for users.
 Implement a straightforward rental system where users can choose their desired movies, rental duration, and complete secure online payments.

-- **_Customer Support:_** Provide responsive customer support to address any queries, issues, or feedback from users.
-Offer prompt assistance and maintain a positive user experience throughout their interaction with the website.

-### **3.3.
-Goals**

-The _SmashBruh_ Movie Rental Website project aims to revolutionize the way people rent and enjoy movies.
-By offering a vast movie library, user-friendly interface, detailed movie information, personalized recommendations, seamless streaming, and convenient rental process, _SmashBruh_ seeks to provide an unparalleled movie-watching experience.
-Our goal is to create a platform where users can immerse themselves in the magic of cinema and discover new films that resonate with their interests and preferences.
-Join us on this exciting journey as we redefine the world of movie rentals with _SmashBruh_.

 ## **4. System Analysis**